ankur9511/config_center/README.md

 ![after](after.png)

-ending update in pipeline:
+Pending update in pipeline:

-Using tarjan's algorithm for identification of disconneced regions
+- Using tarjan's algorithm for identification of disconneced regions

-and retrieval of optimal centers of new umbrella sampling in an attempt
+    - and retrieval of optimal centers of new umbrella sampling in an attempt

-to minimize new umbrella simulations needed
+    - to minimize new umbrella simulations needed

+- Encoding tool to accept input of data from multiple simulations

+    - to allow configuration identification from multiple independent simulations

+    - in conjunction to above, identify optimal centers that have not been sampled in multiple simulations

 ## To install: